-Code description: The EPINARBO-node (ESO-Padova-Indiana-Arcetri-Bologna) adopts a code, FAMA (Magrini et al. 2013), based on an automatization of MOOG (Sneden 1973, v.2010), which is based on EWs determined in the same way than the Bologna method (see Sect.
-4.3.4).
+Code description: The EPINARBO-node (ESO-Padova-Indiana-Arcetri-Bologna7) adopts a code, FAMA (Magrini et al. 2013), based on an automatization of MOOG (Sneden 1973, v.2010), which is based on EWs determined in the same way as in the Bologna method (see Sect.
+4.3.4)8.
 The analysis of this node was mainly carried out by T. Cantat-Gaudin, L. Magrini, A. Vallenari and R. Sordo.

-Iron abundance determination: For the purpose of determination of metallicity only, we have fixed the effective temperature and surface gravity, and computed $v{mic}$ with the adopted formulas of the Berg-Hill relation.
-In this way, by keeping these three atmospheric parameters fixed, we have obtained the average of both log $n(Fe_I)$ and log $n(Fe{II})$ , discarding those abundances which are discrepant by more than one $\sigma$ from the average value.
+Iron abundance determination: For the purpose of determination of metallicity only, we fixed the effective temperature and surface gravity, and computed $v{\rm mic}$ with the adopted formulas of the GES relation.
+In this way, by keeping these three atmospheric parameters fixed, we obtained the average of both neutral and ionised iron abundances, discarding with one- σ clipping those abundances which are discrepant.

-Broadening parameters: With the value of metallicity obtained as described above, we have recomputed $v{\rm mic}$ , which is set to minimizing the slope of the relationship between $\log n(\text{Fe}I)$ and the observed EWs.
-Iteratively, we have repeated the analysis with the new set of atmospheric parameters and, with one $\sigma$ clipping, we have obtained the final values of $\log n(\text{Fe}I)$ and $\log n(\text{Fe}I)$ .
+Broadening parameters: With the value of metallicity obtained as described above, we recomputed $v{\rm mic}$, which is set to minimize the slope of the relationship between the Fe I abundance and the observed EWs.
+Iteratively, we repeated the analysis with the new set of atmospheric parameters and, with one σ clipping, we obtained the final values of Fe I and Fe II abundances.